cp-pratik-k/Flutter-Roadmap/README.md

 * Do all [Practicles](https://github.com/cp-sneha-s/flutter-roadmap/blob/main/Practical-1.1) using [Dartpad](https://www.dartpad.dev/?).

 #### Practicle 1.2
+* Upload practical on gitlab.
-* Create repository of practicle 1.1 on Gitlab
+    - You can create repository of and upload practicals 1.1 on Gitlab.
+    - You can create Gists from dartpad and upload practicals.

 #### References
 * Introduction to version control: [What Is Version Control?](https://tutorials.codebar.io/version-control/introduction/tutorial.html)